y-ne/y-ne/README.md

 --->

 ```
-" Just like how everyone adored heroes in their childhood, I adored knowledge "
+" Just like how everyone adored heroes in their childhood, I adored knowledge. "

 " I don't know everything.
 I just know what I know. "
 - Hanekawa Tsubasa